Launch of the PSA Parliaments 2019 essay competition for undergraduate students.

 - Presentation (writing)

-The winner will be announced in July 2018.
+The winner will be announced in summer 2019.

-Our 2017 winner was Tamara McCallum from Leeds (nominated by Cristina Leston-Bandeira), and Callum Allison (nominated by Louise Thompson) was the runner-up.
+Our 2018 winner was Mercy Muroki from QMUL (nominated by Philip Cowley and Daniel Gover), with Katie Power from Surrey (nominated by Louise Thompson) as the runner-up.

-All of the essays were judged anonymously by a panel of senior academics and clerks: Michael Rush (Emeritus Professor of Politics at the University of Exeter), Meg Russell (Professor of British Politics and Director of the Constitution Unit at UCL) and Rebecca Davies (Clerk of the House of Commons Public Administration and Constitutional Affairs Select Committee).
-In particular, the panel commended its originality and noted that it was very well written, had an interesting thesis and was based on a significant amount of research.
+All of the essays were judged by a panel of senior academics and clerks: Michael Rush (Emeritus Professor of Politics at the University of Exeter), Cristina Leston-Bandeira (Professor of Politics at the University of Leeds) and Martyn Atkins (clerk in the House of Commons).
+In particular, the panel described it as ‘an original, clear and compelling piece of work’, with excellent primary research demonstrated throughout.